uikit/uikit-site/docs/pages/offcanvas.md

 ## Animation modes

 By default, the off-canvas slides in.
-But you can actually choose between different animation modes for the off-canvas' entrance.
+But you can actually choose between different animation modes for the off-canvas's entrance.
 Just add one of the following attributes.

 | Parameter      | Description                                                                   |
 |----------------|-------------------------------------------------------------------------------|